TITLE 77: PUBLIC HEALTH

 ii) In-services for policy and protocol changes;

-iii) Methods for communicating updates on System and Regional activities, and other matters of medical, legal and/or professional interest;
+iii) Methods for communicating updates on System and regional activities, and other matters of medical, legal and/or professional interest; and

-G) A System may require that up to one-half of the continuing education hours that are required toward relicensure, as determined by the Department, be earned through attendance at system-taught courses;
+G) A System may require that up to one-half of the continuing education hours that are required toward relicensure, as determined by the Department, be earned through attendance at System-required courses.

-H) A didactic continuing education course that has received a State site code shall be accepted by the System, subject only to the requirements of subsection (l)(1)(C) of this Section;
+H) A didactic continuing education offering or course that has received a State site code or has been approved by other Department-approved national accrediting bodies shall be accepted by the System, subject only to the requirements of subsection (l)(1)(C).

 2) Drugs and Equipment